jackocnr/intl-tel-input/README.md

 **allowDropdown**
 Type: `Boolean` Default: `true`
 Whether or not to allow the dropdown.
-If disabled, there is no dropdown arrow, and the selected flag is not clickable.
-Also, we display the selected flag on the right instead because it is just a marker of state.
+If disabled, there is no dropdown arrow, and the selected country is not clickable.
+Also, if showFlags is enabled and showSelectedDialCode is disabled, we display the selected flag on the right instead because it is just a marker of state.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--allowdropdown) (using the React component).

 **autoPlaceholder**
 Type: `String` Default: `"polite"`